project-poodle/poodle/design.md

 - to dynamically add M more nodes, a quorum will need (N+1+M)/2 nodes

-As raft node addition can be fast, adding and removing 1 node at a time can be sufficient for most of the cases.
+As raft node addition can be fast, adding and removing 1 node at a time can be sufficient in most of the cases.
 E.g. to add 2 new nodes and remove 2 existing nodes, a raft consensus can sequentially add 1 new node, remove 1 existing node, then add another new node, then remove another existing node.